 - Stapler /Tape/ Stanley/ Knife/ Scissors

 What to do:

 Cover the display board with newspaper clippings.
 There are two ways to do it.
 Bit by bit on the board or measure the size of the board and put the sheets together on a workbench or table.
 I used the first method.
 Staple one piece on the left top corner of the board.
 Use one or two staples.
-Make sure you keep the stapler at an angle so that you can remove the staples easily (see: Display tips)
+Make sure you keep the stapler at an angle so that you can remove the staples easily: see my display tips on the side

 Put bits of tape behind the sheet but let half of it stick out so that you can attach the next piece.
 Staple it again with one staple and continue until you have the top part of the board covered.
 The next row of sheets can be only taped.
 Cover the whole board.

 Draw a diamond on the newspaper sheets.
 When you have more than one

 Cover the diamond with the coloured paper and allow a couple of centimetres extra to make sure it fills the ‘window’ completely.
 This layer will be seen when you cut the diamond open and bend the edges outside.
 Tape the coloured paper together with a very thin tape or use paste.
 Draw the same diamond on the board.
 Again, make sure the size and measurements are exactly the same as on the removed sheet.

 Cover the diamond on the board with different colour paper and paste or staple it carefully together because this will be the background of the diamond.
 Allow some extra centimetres to make sure that the paper fills the whole diamond.
 Staple the copied articles sheet with the diamond on the back on the display board and make sure that it is only stapled outside the diamond drawing.